GitTools/GitVersion/docs/usage/command-line.md

 When requesting that GitVersion generate an assembly info file you are limited to only specifying a single `<filename>` within the `/updateassemblyinfo` switch, this is to prevent the creation of mulitple assembly info files with the same assembly version attributes.
 If this occurs your build will fail.

+Optionally, you can have GitVersion skip/ignore an `AssemblyVersion` attribute with the `/excludeUpdateAssemblyVersion` switch.
+This may be useful in cases where strict control is needed over the `AssemblyVersion` for binding redirects.

 ### Example: When AssemblyInfo.cs does not exist
 `GitVersion.exe /updateassemblyinfo AssemblyInfo.cs /ensureassemblyinfo`